khk1329/NDD-and-ISSM/README.md

 ## License

 This project is licensed under the **MIT License**.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.

-> PySide6 is under LGPL 3.0 — dynamic linking is recommended for distribution.

 ---